Anupam-1068/Indian-Premier-League/README.md

 # Indian-Premium-League
-Analysis on Indian premium league using python and sql
+Data Analysis on Indian premium league using python and sql